 Hydrogen Sulfide Detection (H2S)

-nanoplus lasers for hydrogen detection are used for:
+nanoplus lasers for hydrogen detection are used for various applications including:

 - Process Optimization: Corrosion surveillance

 - Safety: Emission control

 Tunable diode laser spectroscopy allows measuring H2S with up to ppb precision in real time and in situ.
 Providing long-term stability and requiring little maintenance, nanoplus lasers are suitable for operation in harsh environments.

 nanoplus offers various wavelengths to target the vibrational-rotational bands of hydrogen sulfide.
 Literature recommends the following wavelengths for hydrogen sulfide detection: